pyinfra-dev/pyinfra/docs/getting-started.rst

 Getting Started
 ===============

-This guide should help describe the basics of deploying stuff with ``pyinfra``.

-Install ``pyinfra`` with `pipx <https://pipxproject.github.io/pipx/>`_ (recommended) or ``pip`` (see :doc:`full install instructions <./install>`):
+This guide should help describe the basics of deploying stuff with pyinfra.
+Start by installing pyinfra with ``pip`` (see :doc:`full install instructions <./install>`):

 .. code:: bash

-    pipx install pyinfra
+    pip install pyinfra

 To do something with pyinfra you need two things:

 :doc:`Inventory <./inventory-data>`:
     Hosts, groups and data.
-Hosts are targets for ``pyinfra`` to execute commands or state changes (server via SSH, container via Docker, etc).
-Hosts can be attached to groups, and data can then be assigned to both the groups of hosts and individual hosts.
+Hosts are targets for pyinfra to execute commands or state changes (server via SSH, container via Docker, etc).
+Hosts can be assigned to groups, and data can then be assigned to both groups and individual hosts.

-    By default ``pyinfra`` assumes hosts can be reached over SSH. ``pyinfra`` can connect to other systems using :doc:`connectors <./connectors>`, for example: a Docker container or the local machine.

 :doc:`Operations <./using-operations>`:
     Commands to execute or state to apply to the target hosts in the inventory.
-These can be simple shell commands "execute the ``uptime`` command" or state definitions such as "ensure the ``iftop`` apt package is installed".
+These can be simple shell commands *"execute the uptime command"* or state definitions *"ensure the iftop apt package is installed"*.

-    Stateful operations will not generate changes unless required by diff-ing the target state against the state defined by operation arguments.
+    State definition operations will not make changes unless required by diff-ing the target state against the state of the operation.

-Ad-hoc commands with ``pyinfra``
+Ad-hoc commands with pyinfra
 --------------------------------

-You can start ``pyinfra`` immediately with some ad-hoc command execution.
+You can start pyinfra immediately with some ad-hoc command execution.
 The CLI always takes arguments in order ``INVENTORY`` then ``OPERATIONS``.
 You can target a SSH server, Docker container or the local machine for quick testing:

 .. code:: shell